North Pointe Enrollment Information

 For your convenience, we provide a list of the items necessary to complete the student’s file and that we need before the student is scheduled for classes.
-Only the Student Registration (1), proof of age and identity (8), and proof of residency (9) must be submitted for the student’s enrollment application to be considered complete.
-Most families find it easiest to submit all the documents at one time.
+Only the Student Registration (1), and proof of residency (2) must be submitted for the student’s enrollment application to be considered complete.
+However, some items must be submitted before the student can attend classes and most families find it easiest to submit all the documents at one time.

-- Proof of immunization*: up to date and complete immunization records.
-Homeless students must provide immunization records within 5 calendar days of enrollment.
+- Proof of immunization: we require up-to-date, complete immunization records before student can attend classes. *Homeless students must provide immunization records within 5 calendar days of enrollment.

 *Students without fixed, regular, and adequate nighttime residences have the right to Immediate enrollment in the school they last attended or the local school where they are currently staying, even if they do not have all of the documents normally required at the time of enrollment without fear of being separated or treated differently due to their housing situations.